arthur-olivier/CrackStation/README.md

 # Mission Statement

 My Swift library is a cracking station for passwords coded with sha1 and sha256.
+My Decrypter cracks unsalted hashes. <br/>
 It is able to crack to any password up to three characters in length, which matches the regular expression `[A-Za-z0-9!?]{1,3}` and is encrypted using `SHA-1` or `SHA-256`.
 This library is for a project in my school and the first purpose of it is not to crack password of real person.